Mechanical Technician Training Program

-If you enjoy working with mechanical equipment and keeping things maintained so they run smoothly, then this program may be for you.
-It’s a two-and-a-half-year paid training program that leads to the position of mechanical technician.
+If you enjoy working with mechanical equipment and keeping things maintained, so they run smoothly, then this program may be for you.
+It’s a two-and-a-half-year paid training program that leads to the position of a mechanical technician.

 Upon the successful completion of training, the employee becomes a mechanical technician.
 The position involves shift work, overtime, call-outs, outage work and schedules, and weekend and holiday work.

-Physical requirements include frequent lifting of up to 50 pounds; occasional lifting of up to 75 pounds; standing, stooping and kneeling, sometimes for extended periods of time on concrete floors or open grating; climbing stairs, ladders and scaffolding; walking on uneven ground; bending, squatting, pushing, pulling, twisting, raking and shoveling; and performing work above shoulder height.
-Position requires an S03-respirator exam and respirator fit testing and ability to distinguish colors.
+Physical requirements include frequent lifting of up to 50 pounds; occasional lifting of up to 75 pounds; standing, stooping, and kneeling, sometimes for extended periods of time on concrete floors or open grating; climbing stairs, ladders, and scaffolding; walking on uneven ground; bending, squatting, pushing, pulling, twisting, raking and shoveling; and performing work above shoulder height.
+The position requires an S03-respirator exam and respirator fit testing, and the ability to distinguish colors.

 In addition, to be employed in a nuclear plant as a mechanical technician, employees must meet and maintain the requirements for unescorted nuclear plant access.
 These include successful completion of the psychological and physical exams given by TVA medical personnel; successful completion of general employee training and retraining, including the exams; completion of health physics training and passing the required exam; passing background investigations for nuclear plant access and employment suitability; and willingness to submit to a hands-on search at least 10 percent of the time.

 Current pay for the training program is as follows:

 Starting salary is $66,685 and progressively increases up to $95,265 as the trainee advances through the program.
 Upon successful completion of the program, the trainee moves into a Mechanical Technician role making 95,265.

 In order to be considered for this training program, a candidate must have two years of Algebra 1 or higher at the high school or college level and must meet one of the criteria below: